Charles I's journey from Oxford to the Scottish army camp near Newark

-Charles I of England left Oxford on 27 April 1646 and travelled by a circuitous route through enemy-held territory to arrive at the Scottish army camp located close to Southwell near Newark-on-Trent on 5 May 1646.
+Charles I of England left Oxford, Oxfordshire on 27 April 1646 and travelled by a circuitous route through enemy-held territory to arrive at the Scottish army camp located close to Southwell near Newark-on-Trent, Nottinghamshire on 5 May 1646.
 He undertook this journey because military Royalism was all but defeated.
 It was only a matter of days before Oxford (the Royalist First English Civil War capital) would be fully invested and would fall to the English Parliamentarian New Model Army commanded by Lord General Thomas Fairfax (see Third Siege of Oxford).
 Once fully invested it was unlikely that Charles would be able to leave Oxford without being captured by soldiers of the New Model Army.
 Charles had been in contact with the various parties that were fielding armies against him seeking a political compromise.
-In late April he thought that the Scottish Presbyterian party were offering him the most acceptable terms, but to gain their protection and finalise an agreement Charles had to travel to the nearest Scottish army, and that was the one besieging the Royalist held city of Newark.
-Once he had arrived at his destination he was put under close guard in Kelham House.
+In late April he thought that the Scottish Presbyterian party were offering him the most acceptable terms, but to gain their protection and finalise an agreement Charles had to travel to the Scottish army that was besieging the Royalist-held town of Newark.
+When he had arrived there he was put under close guard in Kelham House.